Jim Powers: Extreme Championship Wrestling (1994, 1995)

+On the November 22, 1994, episode of ECW Hardcore TV (taped less than a week after his final WWF match), Powers unsuccessfully challenged ECW World Heavyweight Champion Shane Douglas for the title.
+On the same night in Hamburg, PA, Powers defeated Ray Odyssey.

+Powers would return to ECW for a one-time appearance on July 28, 1995, defeating Primo Carnera III in Middletown, NY.

+International World Class Championship Wrestling (1994 - 1995)

+Powers also wrestled for International World Class Championship Wrestling, and immediately formed a team with Johnny Gunn.
+Known as the Power Blasters, the duo made their debut on December 12, 1994 in Orwigsburg, Pennsylvania and defeated Greg Valentine & Tony Atlas.
+The Blasters were undefeated in IWCCW competition, beating The Border Patrol (Agent Maxx & Agent Steele) via disqualification, King Kaluha & The Metal Maniac, and Jimmy Deo & Max Crimson.
+Powers' last match came on March 4, 1995, when he defeated The Kodiak Bear in New York City, NY.

 American Wrestling Federation (1994–1995)

-In 1994, Powers competed for the short-lived American Wrestling Federation (AWF) on the TV series Warriors of Wrestling where he was a fan favorite.
-He also teamed with Johnny Gunn while in the AWF.
+In 1995, Powers jumped to the short-lived American Wrestling Federation (AWF) on the TV series Warriors of Wrestling where he was a fan favorite.
+He continued his team-up with Johnny Gunn while in the AWF.
 During all of their AWF tag matches, Powers and Gunn struggled until Powers lowered his singlet straps to reveal his finely chiseled torso.
 In apparent awe, the opposing teams instantly withered, the legal men pinned.
 He lost to Bob Orton Jr in round 3 on April 29, 1995.

 Unlike his WWF run, Powers had a more successful run as a whole in the AWF, most of the time coming out victorious, even wrestling enhancement talent alongside his tag-team partner Gunn.